AT A GLANCE

 Students cultivate strong connections with their professors and classmates as part of a close-knit community.
 Programs for first-year and undecided students offer guidance and tools for academic and career planning and ensure students become involved on campus and persist to graduation as they develop strong analytical, writing, and problem-solving skills.

 Students come to Valpo from across the country and around the world and represent a variety of faith and cultural backgrounds.
 Faith is an integral part of life at Valpo, and no matter where students are starting from, they can come to Valpo to explore what they believe and dream about how they want to live.

-Valpo has been recognized for its commitment to outstanding teaching, preparing thoughtful leaders with strong cross-cultural skills and global awareness, and a dedication to serving others.
+Valpo is nationally recognized for the quality of innovative character of its academic programs, for the quality of its outstanding undergraduate teaching, and as a U.S. News & World Report “best value.”
 Each year, students perform more than 247,000 hours of community outreach and service learning.

 The University offers numerous opportunities for students to develop leadership skills through 16 national sorority and fraternity chapters, 19 NCAA Division I athletic programs, thriving arts programs, and more than 100 student clubs and organizations.
 Students engage in myriad experiential learning activities, from internships at companies like NASA and Paramount Pictures to undergraduate research in our labs and solar furnace to service projects that bring health care and clean water to communities around the world.